logicalperson0/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5 The file 4-empty to create a empty file

 6 The file 5-execute to add permission to the file to the user

+7 The file 6-multiple_permissions sets muliple premits to the owner,group, others